 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all CourseKey assignments, to demonstrate completion of State requirements. - 3.
+Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
 Pass the school's final written and practical exams. - 4.
 Complete the required theory hours and pass all written theory exams.

-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
-Students may also request an official current transcript from the School, at any time following graduation.
+Upon meeting all requirements listed above for graduation, the student will receive a graduation certificate.
+Students may also request an official current transcript from the school, at any time during or after graduation.